bowen1248/Pomodoro-Watching-App/README.md

-#  Pomodora Watch iOS App
+#  Pomodoro Watching iOS App

-Pomodora Watch iOS App is a productivity app, which builds on pomodora technique, to help user focus on present and planning future.
+Pomodoro Watching iOS App is a productivity app, which builds on pomodoro technique, to help user focus on present and planning future.
 While this app have basic functionality such as timer, to-do list, records, notification, just like others productivity app.
-However, unlike traditional productivity app, Pomodora Watch are more capable than that.
-By combining image recognition and Internet Of Things, Pomodora Watch App can __actively monitor__ user outside the phone to the real world (by RPi4 camera).
+However, unlike traditional productivity app, Pomodoro Watching are more capable than that.
+By combining image recognition and Internet Of Things, Pomodoro Watching App can __actively monitor__ user outside the phone to the real world (by RPi4 camera).
 And determine the result of this pomodoro clock iteration is successful or not.

 ## Note
 Because the backend AWS cloud have been shutdown, so the app right now is not working.